 Supply Chain – A system of organizations, people, activities, information, and resources involved in making and moving a product or service from supplier to customer.

-Upstream Channel – Entities that are typically at least two steps removed from the end-user, decision-maker, or consumer; for example, manufacturers, standards bodies, national energy efficiency organizations, code officials, regulatory agencies (e.g. national agencies such as EPA or DOE, not utility regulators), distributors, etc.
+Upstream Channel – Entities that are typically at least two steps removed from the end-user, decision maker, or consumer; for example, manufacturers, standards bodies, national energy efficiency organizations, code officials, regulatory agencies (e.g. national agencies such as the Environmental Protection Agency or U.S. DOE, not utility regulators), distributors, etc.

 Mid-Stream Channel – Entities that are typically in direct contact with the end-user, decision-maker, or consumer; for example, trade allies or contractors, retailers, architects, engineers, etc.